 Offenders convicted of this crime will also have to take an extended driving test before their license is returned to them.

-Regardless of the sentence, if penalty points are placed on your license for drink driving they will remain there for 11 years from the date of conviction.
+Regardless of the sentence, any licence endorsement for drink driving will remain there for 11 years from the date of conviction.
 Only after this period of time, and assuming no further offences have taken place, will your license revert to a 'clean'

 Drug Driving – The Facts

 Anybody in England or Wales found driving while unfit to do so because of drug intake, is breaking the law.
 This refers to both legal medications, such as prescription and over-the-counter remedies, and prohibited substances.

 Additionally, if you are found to have traces of illegal drugs in your bloodstream above a certain level, even if it doesn't affect your driving in any way, you are liable to be prosecuted if caught.